Snapchat rolls out parental controls

 The feature is under the new Family Center on the app and comes after increased scrutiny from lawmakers over youth safety on Snapchat and other apps.

-Through the Family Center, parents can see who their teen users are friends with and communicating with, but it does not let them view the substance of the conversations.
+Through the Family Center, parents can see who their teen users are friends with and communicate with, but it does not let them view the substance of the conversations.

 Snapchat said the tool is designed to “reflect the way that parents engage with their teens in the real world, where parents usually know who their teens are friends with and when they are hanging out – but don’t eavesdrop on their private conversations.”